John-wallace89/Barbell_Planner/README.md

 edited my workout.

-![edit workout success screenshot](static/images/screenshots/edit_successful.JPG) If I attempt to edit a workout that isn't mine, Iam presented with an error.
+![edit workout success screenshot](static/images/screenshots/edit_successful.JPG) If I attempt to edit a workout that isn't mine, I am presented with an error.

 ![edit workout success screenshot](static/images/screenshots/unauthorised_edit.JPG) I can then search for my workout, by name or date, access my workout, or I can delete my workout.